Ex-Ambassador to Ukraine Doesn't Know If Staff Monitored Conservatives

 She said she spoke with Deputy Assistant Secretary in the European and Eurasian Bureau George Kent “maybe once or twice” about it.

 “I felt that our staff in Kyiv was really being kind of run ragged, and could we get some more assistance,” she said.

-Yovanovitch said ultimately the 24/7 monitoring did not occur, because she was told that Washington was too busy for that.
+She said Washington ended up not assisting in the monitoring since they did not have the resources.

 Yovanovitch described the monitoring as routine: